 FAQ: Dinner on Princess Cruises

-Is dinner included in the Princess cruise price?
 Yes — all meals in the main restaurant are included: breakfast, lunch, and dinner.
 Drinks (alcohol, water, coffee) are charged separately.

-Do I need to reserve a dinner table on Princess?
 Only if you want a fixed dining time on Deck 5.
 Book through the Princess app before sailing.
 Deck 6 operates on a flexible schedule — no reservation needed, arrive anytime between 6 and 10 PM.

-Can I order multiple courses at dinner on Princess?
 Yes — as many as you like.
 Starters, mains, and desserts are all unlimited and included in the fare.
 There are no extra charges for ordering more than one of any course.

-How does Princess Cruises compare to MSC for food?
-Based on my personal experience across both cruise lines, Princess offers noticeably better food quality — better ingredients, better presentation, and more varied menus.
+Based on our personal experience across both cruise lines, Princess offers noticeably better food quality — better ingredients, better presentation, and more varied menus.
 MSC is competitive on price; Princess is stronger on the dining experience.

-What if I have dietary requirements on Princess?
 Princess accommodates most dietary needs including vegetarian, vegan, gluten-free, and allergen-free options.
 Notify the cruise line when booking and confirm with your waiter on the first evening.

 Is Dinner on Princess Worth It?